HairyDuck/ring-live-view-reconnector/store-assets/description.md

 • Resource-Friendly: Minimal impact on browser performance
 • Visual Feedback: Subtle indicator shows reconnection status
 • Universal Support: Works with all Ring camera models

-⚠️ BATTERY NOTICE:
-For battery-powered Ring devices (like Battery Doorbell or Battery Spotlight Cam), please note that maintaining a continuous live view will increase battery drain.
-You may need to recharge your devices more frequently.

 🎯 COMPATIBLE DEVICES:
 • Ring Video Doorbell (all models)*